A first-order optimization algorithm for statistical learning with hierarchical sparsity structure: Introduction

 \subsection{Proximal operator of the LOG penalty}

 Given a hierarchical sparsity structure represented by a graph $\cD$, an approximate convex optimization problem to \eqref{eq:main1} is

-where $\cL(\cdot)$ is a convex or nonconvex, differentiable loss function with Lipschitz continuous gradient, $\Omega_{\text{LOG}}(.)$ is the LOG penalty introduced above with appropriately chosen groups, $\lambda> 0$ is a parameter that controls the tradeoff between the loss function and penalty, and $\cB\subseteq\mR^d$ is a closed convex set.
+where $\Omega_{\text{LOG}}(.)$ is the LOG penalty introduced in \eqref{eq:LOG} with appropriately chosen groups, and $\lambda> 0$ is a parameter that controls the tradeoff between the loss function and the penalty.
 Indeed, problem \eqref{eq:main_convex} is a convex \emph{nonsmooth} program; hence, proximal methods are suitable to solve large instances of this problem~\citep{nesterov2013gradient,beck2009fast,parikh2014proximal}.

-Similar to gradient methods that require iterative evaluation of the gradient, proximal methods require iterative evaluation of the proximal operator~\cite{parikh2014proximal}.
-Proximal operator of a function $\lambda\Omega(\b)$ in general ($\lambda\Omega_{\text{LOG}}(\b)$ in our case) evaluated at $\bb\in\mR^d$ is defined as
+Similar to gradient methods that require iterative evaluation of the gradient, proximal methods require iterative evaluation of the proximal operator~\citep{parikh2014proximal}.
+The proximal operator of a function $\lambda\Omega(\b)$ in general ($\lambda\Omega_{\text{LOG}}(\b)$ in this case) evaluated at $\bb\in\mR^d$ is defined as

 Using the definition of $\Omega_{\text{LOG}}$, evaluating the proximal operator of the LOG penalty requires solving